Next Article: Jury Votes Required for Guilt or Liability

 What is the role of “Jurors” in the judicial system?

 The 6th and 7th Amendments to the Constitution guarantee the right to trial by jury in criminal and civil cases, with certain exceptions.
 The right to trial by a jury varies between criminal and civil cases.

-• Criminal Cases – Due process requires that criminal cases in which a party faces potential imprisonment afford her a jury trial.
+- Criminal Cases – The 6th Amendment allows for a right to jury trial in all prosecutions.
+Also, Due Process (5th and 14th Amendments) requires that criminal cases in which a party faces potential imprisonment afford her a jury trial.
 Very minor criminal infractions that involve a fine and no potential for incarceration often do not allow for a jury trial.
 For example, a citation for speeding may not entitle a party to a jury trial.

 In criminal cases the defendant may elect to forgo a jury trial and have the judge act as fact finder.
 In civil cases, if the right to jury trial exists, both parties must consent to forgo the right to a jury trial.

 Discussion: Do you believe that every civil and criminal case should be entitled to a jury trial?
 Is there a good justification for tying the right to a jury trial to an amount in controversy or incarceration?